JavaScript is required

 The beauty of spaced repetition for busy people is that it's self-adjusting.
 The system knows what you know and what you don't, so you're not wasting time reviewing words you've already mastered.
 A good spaced repetition routine takes maybe 10-15 minutes per day once you're in a rhythm.

-Comprehensible input through content you actually enjoy
+Comprehensible input through content you enjoy

 Language learners who consume content they genuinely find interesting stick with it way longer than people forcing themselves through boring textbooks.
 Find YouTube channels, podcasts, or shows in your target language that you'd want to watch even in your native language.